 How to call someone even though they've blocked you

-If you're in an emergency, or there is some other exceptional circumstance that you feel justifies doing so, you can bypass a call block in this way, but please bear in mind that the recipient of the call may consider this behaviour to be harassment or stalking, and there could even be legal ramifications.
+If you're in an emergency, or there is some other exceptional circumstance that you feel justifies doing so, and they might not be using the iO13 feature, you can bypass a call block in this way, but please bear in mind that the recipient of the call may consider this behaviour to be harassment or stalking, and there could even be legal ramifications.
 This is not something that you should do lightly.

 If you have taken all of these warnings on board, take a look at our tutorial showing how to call someone who has blocked you.